Carvins Cove Hours of Operation for Land Use:

 The Cove is also in the viewshed of the AT for 15 miles, with critical viewpoints at McAfee’s Knob (the second most-photographed spot on the AT), Hay Rock, Angel’s Gap, and Tinker Mountain.

 Aside from the wonderful hiking opportunities, Carvins Cove has grown to be one of the most popular mountain biking deistinations in the East.
-When accessing from the Bennett Springs parking area, there are more than 40 miles of mountain biking trails including cross country single track, free ride downhill trails and extensive fire roads.
+When accessing from the Bennett Springs parking area, there are nearly 60 miles of mountain biking trails including cross country single track, free ride downhill trails and extensive fire roads.
 Combine this with the array of fishing and boating opportunities, it’s easy to see whey Carvins Cove is one of the most significant outdoor recreational destinations in the Eastern United States.
 Check out this video highlighting mountain biking at Carvins Cove from 2011.
 NOTE: Passes are no longer available from East Coasters and Just the Right Gear.

 Trails at Carvins Cove are built and maintained by volunteer groups in the region–Pathfinders for Greenways, Roanoke Chapter of the International Mountain Biking Association (RIMBA), and Blue Ridge Gravity (BRG).
 Their volunteer man hours result in trails and trail program opportunities for the community to enjoy as a whole.
 Thank volunteers as you see them at workdays on the trails and if you are interested in volunteering yourself, check out the trailwork page on PlayRoanoke.com and fill out the Trailbuilders Condensed Application and attend a workday.